-- ii. the names of councillors present and absent - iii. interests that have been declared by councillors and non-councillors with voting rights; - iv. the grant of dispensations (if any) to councillors and non-councillors with voting rights; - iv. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered.
-They can however stay in the room; - v. if there was a public participation session; and - vi. the resolutions made.
+- ii. the names of councillors present and the names of councillors who are absent; - iii. interests that have been declared by councillors and non-councillors with voting rights; - iv. the grant of dispensations (if any) to councillors and non-councillors with voting rights; - iv. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - v. if there was a public participation session; and - vi. the resolutions made. - v If at least two members so request, voting may be done by a signed ballot. - w A councillor or a non- councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter. - x No business may be transacted at a meeting unless at least one third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than 3.
+See standing order 15d (viii.) for the quorum of a committee or sub-committee meeting.

-- # x A councillor or a non- councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter. - y No business may be transacted at a meeting unless at least one third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than 3. - z If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned till the next meeting. - aa Meetings shall not exceed a period of 2 hours.
+- y If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
+The business on the agenda for the meeting shall be adjourned to another meeting. - z A meeting shall not exceed a period of 2 hours.

-- Meetings of the Council shall be held in the committee room of the Hadlow Down Village Hall on the first Tuesday of each month at 7pm, unless this falls on a Bank Holiday in which case the meeting will be on the following Tuesday.
+- aa Meetings of the Council shall be held in the committee room of the Hadlow Down Village Hall on the first Tuesday of each month at 7pm, unless this falls on a Bank Holiday in which case the meeting will be on the following Tuesday.
 If the meeting has to be changed for any reason, it will be agreed at the previous monthly meeting and published in those minutes.
 A quarterly financial report will be given at the January, April and July meetings and at the precept meeting on the 3rd Tuesday in October.
 The January meeting will be held on the 2nd Tuesday of the month.
-In an election year the date of the Annual Meeting may need to be changed depending on the date of the election. - cc Smoking is not permitted at any meeting of the Council. - Any planning applications received between the date of the issue of the agenda and the date of the meeting, can still be discussed and a response agreed at the meeting.
+In an election year the date of the Annual Meeting may need to be changed depending on the date of the election. - bb Smoking is not permitted at any meeting of the Council. - Any planning applications received between the date of the issue of the agenda and the date of the meeting, can still be discussed and a response agreed at the meeting.
 Details of the application will be shown on the village website and on twitter.
-All Councillors will be informed of the addition to the agenda of the planning application.

-Any planning applications that fall outside the timescale for meetings, the Clerk will initially request an extension to time from the Planning Authority, in order that the application can be discussed at the next meeting.
+All Councillors will be informed of the addition to the agenda of the planning application. - Any planning applications that fall outside the timescale for meetings, the Clerk will initially request an extension to time from the Planning Authority, in order that the application can be discussed at the next meeting.
 If an extension isn't granted she will, at her discretion, following agreement by the Chair, or in their absence the Vice-Chair, send the application to councillors for their email comments and will then respond to the Planning Authority.
 The Parish Council's decision on the application will then be reported at the next meeting.
 If there isn't agreement between Councillors to the response to the application a planning meeting will be held.